 Based on the available evidence, the COVID-19 virus is transmitted between people through close contact and droplets.
-The people most at risk of infection are those who are in close contact within a two-metre distance for a time of 15 minutes or more, of a COVID-19 case.
+The people most at risk of infection are those who are in close contact within a 1 metre distance for a time of 15 minutes or more, of a COVID-19 case.

 The evidence shows that using PPE in lower risk situations only has a minimal reduction on that risk.
 Therefore, the guidance directs PPE use to the known higher risk situations ensuring that workers are protected appropriately to the level of risk they face.

-The PPE guidance is provided primarily to those essential workers who are very likely or likely to need to come within a two-metre distance for a time of 15 minutes or more of a COVID-19 case as part of their essential work.
+The PPE guidance is provided primarily to those essential workers who are very likely or likely to need to come within a 2 metre distance for a time of 15 minutes or more of a COVID-19 case as part of their essential work.

-Workers who are not required to come within two-metres of COVID-19 cases have not been included in this guidance for that reason.
+Workers who are not required to come within 2 metres of COVID-19 cases have not been included in this guidance for that reason.